All Episodes

 I haven't seen the latest.

-The reason for this, and I think what's gonna make this change very quickly, is if the president starts reaching deal after deal after deal.
+The reason for this, and I think what's going to make this change very quickly, is if the president starts reaching deal after deal after deal.

 You can say it on air.

-It's why all throughout the years, I've I've always said it's never been my biggest barometer, but um it is I see no reason why India and Australia and Japan and Korea and Taiwan and Great Britain and European Union countries can't make a deal.
+It's why all throughout the years, I've always said it's never been my biggest barometer, but it is, I see no reason why India and Australia and Japan and Korea and Taiwan and Great Britain and European Union countries can't make a deal.

-Sean Hannity talks to the people involved in the top stories of the day, every day.
+John Hannity talks to the people involved in the top stories of the day every day.

 Sean Hannity is on.